 To determine if your AWS DocumentDB clusters are using Log Exports feature to publish audit logs to Amazon CloudWatch, perform the following actions:Note: Verifying DocumentDB Log Exports feature status using the AWS Management Console is not currently supported.

-To enable Log Exports feature for your existing Amazon RDS database instances, perform the following actions:
+To enable Log Exports feature for your existing DocumentDB clusters in order to publish audit logs to Amazon CloudWatch, perform the following actions: